wcko87/rabiribi-map-editing/docs/README.md

 The [table of item ids](./items/item_ids.csv) can be found in the detailed docs.

+Note: In the beta version 1.8e, picking up the Congratulations! trophy (item id 42) will display the time and end the game.

 ## Room Background/Type/Color Basics

 To modify these, make the corresponding layers visible and modify the name labels of the room tiles overlaid over the map.